DevelDoe/devel-react/readme.md

 ## Release log

 ### 0.0 The basic React skeleton
-*This bransh adds the basic React skelleton and adds a test suit.*
+*This major release adds the basic React skelleton and adds a test suit.*

 * 0.0.1 Install framework modules: